skye-codes/jtemporal.github.io/_drafts/rb-project-dep-gemfile.md

 ## My theme does not have a Gemfile

-In the tutorial, I used the [Fresh](http://jekyllthemes.org/themes/fresh/) theme that comes with a Gemfile ready.
-But what if I choose a theme without a Gemfile?
-How does it work?
+For the tutorial linked at the beginning of this post, I used [the Fresh](http://jekyllthemes.org/themes/fresh/) theme.
+It already comes with a Gemfile.
+But what if I had chosen a theme without a Gemfile?

-For starters, the `bundle install` command will not work.
-This command asks Gemfile to install the project gems.
-Similarly, the `bundle exec jekyll serve` command will not work either.
+For starters, the `bundle install` command would not work.
+This command uses the Gemfile to install the project required gems.
+Similarly, the `bundle exec jekyll serve` command won't work either.

-Today I am going to teach you how to create a Gemfile, or live without it, to exemplify today's steps I will use the [Wall-E](https://github.com/jtemporal/Wall-E) theme (I linked my theme fork because the original just won a PR with a Gemfile hihi).
+Let's see how to create a Gemfile, or live without it, to exemplify today's steps I will use the [Wall-E](https://github.com/jtemporal/Wall-E) theme (I linked the fork I made because after this post I made a pull request adding a Gemfile to the theme `¯\_(ツ)_/¯`).

     $ git clone git@github.com:abhn/Wall-E.git
     $ cd Wall-E/